Distortion matrix approach for ultrasound imaging of random scattering media: Results

 To isolate the effects of aberration in the reflection matrix, $\mathbf{R}^{\prime}_{xx} (z)$ is first projected into the Fourier basis in reception using the free-space transmission matrix $ \mathbf{T}_0$:

-The phase of the corresponding dual-basis matrix $\mathbf{R}_{k x}(z)$ is displayed in Fig.~\ref{Dsketches}A. The corresponding wavefronts are sketched in Fig.~\ref{Dsketches}D. Despite the transverse invariance of the aberration layer in the present case (Fig.\ \ref{acqfig}A), the matrix $\mathbf{R}_{k x}(z)$ does not exhibit any obvious long-range angular or spatial correlations (see \textit{SI Appendix}, Section S2).
+\laura{Since the aberrating layer under consideration is laterally invariant, we might expect the memory effect to cause long-range correlation in $\mathbf{R}_{k x}(z)$, i.e. repeating patterns amongst the rows and/or columns of $\mathbf{R}_{k x}(z)$.
+However, this is not the case: as sketched in Fig.~\ref{focusing_speckle_img}C, input focusing points at different locations result in wavefronts with different angles in the far-field (see \textit{SI Appendix}, Section S1 and Fig.~S2 for further details).
+This geometric effect hides the correlations which could allow discrimination between isoplanatic patches.}

-To reveal the hidden correlations in $\mathbf{R}_{k x}(z)$, the reflected wavefront can be decomposed into two contributions: (1) a geometric component which would be obtained for a perfectly homogeneous medium (Fig.~\ref{Dsketches}E) and which can be directly extracted from the reference matrix $ \mathbf{T}_0$, and (2) a distorted component due to the mismatch between the propagation model and reality (Fig.~\ref{Dsketches}F).
+To reveal correlations in $\mathbf{R}_{k x}(z)$, the reflected wavefront can be decomposed into two contributions \alex{(see \textit{SI Appendix}, Fig.~S2)}: (1) a geometric component which would be obtained for a perfectly homogeneous medium (\laura{represented by the} black dashed line in Fig.~\ref{focusing_speckle_img}\laura{B}) and which can be directly extracted from the reference matrix $ \mathbf{T}_0$, and (2) a distorted component due to the mismatch between the propagation model and reality (Fig.~\ref{focusing_speckle_img}\laura{C, left}).
 The key idea of this paper is to isolate the latter contribution by subtracting, from the experimentally measured wavefront, its ideal counterpart.
 Mathematically, this operation can be expressed as a Hadamard product between the normalized reflection matrix $\mathbf{\hat{R}}_{k x}(z)=[R(\kout,\xin,z)/|R(\kout,\xin,z)|]$ and $\mathbf{T}_0^{*}$,

 which, in terms of matrix coefficients, yields